yoavniran/mocha-stirrer/readme.md

 * `sandbox` - (optional) an object with properties to configure the internal [sinon sandbox](http://sinonjs.org/docs/#sandbox) object Stirrer creates.

-* `restirForEach` - (optional, default: false) when set to true the cup will be [restir](#restirSection)red, as in reset, after every test run ([pour](#pourSection)).
+* `restirForEach` - (optional, default: false) when set to true the cup will be [restir](#restirSection)-red, as in reset, after every test run ([pour](#pourSection)).
 Unlike the default behavior that will restir the cup only when exiting the context in which the cup was created or the context in which [brew()](#cupStartSection) was called

 * `transformForEach` - (optional, default: false) when set to true determines whether the supplied (pars) transform function should be run as part of a beforeEach hook.
 When false will run as part of a before hook

 * `setupImmediate` - (optional, default: false) makes the stirrer run its set up logic immediately during the execution of the grind method.
 Also, the setup logic will only be executed once - this is good for a standalone cup that will not be reused between tests.
-If left as false, the setup will happen during the first before or beforeEach hook prior to a test being executed.
+If left as false, the setup will happen during the first before or beforeEach hook prior to a test being executed

 * `dontRestir` - (optional, default: false) (see [restir](#restirSection)) will prevent the cup from being "restirred" (reset) in the after hook.
 This means that when the mocha context(describe) finishes, non of the fakes will be restored so you will need to do the restoring manually.